J Line (Los Angeles Metro): Route description

-The eastern section of the J Line route runs on the El Monte Busway between the El Monte Station in El Monte and Union Station in Downtown Los Angeles.
-The southern section of the route runs on the Harbor Transitway between 37th Street/USC station in Downtown Los Angeles and the Harbor Gateway Transit Center near the city of Carson.
-Buses travel between the western end of the El Monte Busway and the northern end of the Harbor Transitway along 3.6 mi of surface streets in Downtown Los Angeles where J Line buses make a limited number of stops near major employment centers, tourist destinations and Metro Rail stations.
-Buses utilize about 2.5 mi of bus-only lanes in each direction to speed trips across Downtown Los Angeles.
+The eastern section of the J Line route runs on the El Monte Busway between El Monte station in El Monte and Union Station in downtown Los Angeles.
+The southern section of the route runs on the Harbor Transitway between 37th Street/USC station in downtown Los Angeles and the Harbor Gateway Transit Center in the Harbor Gateway section of Los Angeles.
+Buses travel between the western end of the El Monte Busway and the northern end of the Harbor Transitway along 3.6 mi of surface streets in downtown Los Angeles where J Line buses make a limited number of stops near major employment centers, tourist destinations and Metro Rail stations.
+Buses utilize about 2.5 mi of bus-only lanes in each direction to speed trips across downtown Los Angeles.

-J Line route 950 trips continue south of the Harbor Gateway Transit Center along the Harbor Freeway to San Pedro traveling in general-purpose freeway lanes and making two stops en route at stations located on the side of the freeway near off and on-ramps.
-In San Pedro, J Line route 950 buses once again travel along surface streets, serving the Harbor Beacon Park & Ride and making frequent stops along Pacific Avenue.
+Line 950 continues south of the Harbor Gateway Transit Center along the Harbor Freeway to San Pedro traveling in general-purpose freeway lanes and making two stops en route at stations located on the side of the freeway near off and on-ramps.
+In San Pedro, Line 950 buses once again travel along surface streets, serving the Harbor Beacon Park & Ride and making frequent stops along Pacific Avenue.

-Headways

-Fares

-The J Line charges a premium fare that is higher than most other Metro routes.
-Metro day passes are accepted as full fare, but all other pass holders must pay for an upgraded 1 zone pass or pay an additional "premium charge" at the time of boarding.
+Hours and frequency

+Rates

 Like the other Metro Rail and Metro Busway lines, the J Line operates on a proof-of-payment system.
-Passengers may board at either the front or rear door of J Line buses and validate their Transit Access Pass (TAP) electronic fare card at readers located onboard the bus, near the door.
+Passengers may board at either the front or the rear door of J Line buses, and they validate their electronic fare TAP card at readers located on board the bus near the door.
 Metro's fare inspectors randomly inspect buses to ensure passengers have a valid fare product on their TAP card.
 Pre-payment of fares and all-door boarding reduces the time buses need to remain stopped at stations.

-TAP vending machines are available at most stations (except Carson and Pacific Coast Highway) and near most street stops in Downtown Los Angeles.
-But, because vending machines are unavailable at all stations and street stops, passengers who need to purchase a card or add funds can do so at the farebox on board the bus.
+TAP vending machines are available at most stations (except Carson and Pacific Coast Highway) and near most street stops in downtown Los Angeles.
+However, because vending machines are unavailable at all stations and street stops, passengers who need to purchase a card or add funds can do so at the farebox on board the bus.
 None of the other Metro Rail or Metro Busway lines offer onboard sales.

-Metro and Foothill Transit offer a reciprocal fare program where pass holders may ride either J Line or Silver Streak buses between Downtown Los Angeles and the El Monte Station.
+Metro and Foothill Transit offer a reciprocal fare program in which pass holders may ride either J Line or Silver Streak buses between downtown Los Angeles and El Monte station.